What is your approach to margining?

 The margining system is described in more detail here.

-What are the Initial Margin requirements?This depends on the cryptocurrency being traded.
-Margin parameters are described in more detail here.
+What are the Initial Margin requirements?This depends on the cryptocurrency being traded and the size of the position.
+We have more details on our Margin Schedule.

 There is margin netting between long and short positions in the same margin account (i.e. the same instrument type) but there is no margin netting across positions in different margin accounts.